Good Glamm Group acquires MissMalini Entertainment in its first personality-driven brand acquisition

 Content-to-commerce unicorn Good Glamm Group has acquired MissMalini Entertainment in its first personality-driven brand acquisition.
-This is the seventh brand to become a part of the Good Glamm Group as part of its ambitions to create South Asia's biggest personal and beauty care conglomerate, according to Darpan Sanghvi, CEO of the Good Glamm Group.
+This is the seventh brand to become a part of the Good Glamm Group.
+The acquisition is part of its plan to create South Asia's biggest personal and beauty care conglomerate, according to Darpan Sanghvi, CEO of the Good Glamm Group.

-The deal, which is one of the largest acquisitions by the Good Glamm Group, is a stock-cash mix transaction which will result in Malini Agarwal, founder of MissMalini, and Nowshad Rizwanullah, co-founder and CEO of MissMalini, becoming shareholders of Good Glamm Group, Sanghvi told BusinessToday.in in an exclusive interaction.
+The deal, which is one of the largest buy by the company so far, is a stock-cash mix transaction which will result in Malini Agarwal, founder of MissMalini, and Nowshad Rizwanullah, co-founder and CEO of MissMalini, becoming shareholders of Good Glamm Group, Sanghvi told BusinessToday.in in an exclusive interaction.

 MissMalini, which started as a lifestyle blog in 2008, is now accessible to 60 million users with an umbrella of girl community app (Girl Tribe), MissMalini Media (influencer and content marketing), Ignite Edge (talent management), and Agent M Creative (creative agency).
 Besides, MissMalini's Bollywood outreach is one of the most significant aspects of the group's acquisition by the Good Glamm Group.